What You Need to Know About Contractor All Risk Insurance in Malaysia

 | Assuming "all risks" means "everything" | Claim denied because it falls under a standard exclusion the contractor never read | Read the exclusions clause and understand what's not covered; arrange supplementary insurance where needed |

-| Late notification of claims | Insurer may deny or reduce the claim if notification wasn't timely | Notify your insurer and broker within 24 to 48 hours of discovering a loss |
+| Late notification of claims | Insurer may deny or reduce the claim if notification wasn't timely | Notify your insurer and intermediary within 24 to 48 hours of discovering a loss |

 | Not naming subcontractors on the policy | Subcontractor causes damage; insurer subrogs against them, creating disputes and delays | Add all subcontractors as co-insured parties |